-Before moving your household goods, interstate movers are required to provide you with information regarding their dispute settlement program.
+Before moving your household goods, an interstate household goods carrier (mover) must provide you with information regarding their dispute settlement program.
 Movers must offer a neutral dispute settlement program as a means of settling disputes that may arise concerning loss or damage of your household goods.

 If your goods are damaged or missing at delivery, request a company claim form from the mover.
 Complete the claim form to the best of your ability.
 The mover will tell you where to mail the completed form.
 You must file a written claim with the mover within 9 months of delivery.
 Your claim must be in writing but does not have to be submitted on a mover's claim form.
 It is suggested that you send the claims information to the mover by certified mail.